Enter the

 Geography/History

-Bixa orellana is native to the tropical regions of Mexico, Central America, South America, and the Caribbean.
-The earliest uses of the seeds, referred to as Achiotl in Ancient Latin cultures, can be traced back to the Mayan, Aztec, and Incan civilizations.
-The name Annatto is derived from indigenous Caribbean languages where the spice was valued in hunter-gatherer tribes and remains popular today.
-Although Achiote plants and seeds were brought to Asia from Mexico in the 17th century through Sephardic Jewish trade routes, Annatto seeds and plants from Portuguese, French, and Dutch colonies in Martinique seem to have spread more quickly across the Old World.
-This trade route can be traced through traditional recipes in Jamaican, Filipino, and Vietnamese cuisine, where the Caribbean name for the seed and plant, Annatto and Bija, is more widely used than the Latin name Achiotl.
+The Bixa orellana shrub is native to tropical regions of Mexico, Central America, South America, and the Caribbean.
+The earliest uses of the seeds, referred to as Achiotl in ancient Latin cultures, can be traced back to the indigenous populations found through the Amazon and were later noted in the Mayan, Aztec, and Incan civilizations.
+Annatto seeds were brought to Asia from Mexico in the 17th century through Sephardic Jewish trade routes.
 The use of Annatto seeds to dye food began when settlers arrived in the Americas and could not find saffron to use as coloring in their recipes.
 Annatto seeds were soon referred to as ‘poor man’s saffron,’ and their popularity in Europe grew immensely, leading to the commercial cultivation of the spice in India by 1787.
 The seeds continued to expand in use as European cheesemakers added dye derived from the seeds to low-quality cheeses to mimic the yellowish hue that higher-quality grass-fed cheeses would produce.
-This tradition continues today in many different cheese and dairy products.
-Today Peru, Brazil, the Philippines, and Kenya are among the top exporters of Annatto seeds, and the United States, Western Europe, and Japan are the leading importers of the spice.
+This tradition continues in the present day with many different kinds of cheese and dairy products.
+Today Bixa orellana shrubs can be found in wild and cultivated populations throughout their native habitat in Central and South America and thrive in tropical to subtropical climates.
+Peru, Brazil, the Philippines, and Kenya are among the top exporters of Annatto seeds, and the United States, Western Europe, and Japan are the leading importers of the spice.
 Although Annatto seeds are widely used in many cultures, it can still be challenging to locate the whole seeds in supermarkets.
-The seeds can be more easily found in Latin and Caribbean markets and through spice vendors.
+The seeds can be most easily be found in Latin and Caribbean markets, through spice vendors, or specialized retailers throughout Southeast Asia.

 Recipe Ideas